 ALSO READMallya has brought a bad name to India's private sector: Jaitley Banks will recover every penny given to Vijay Mallya: Arun Jaitley Lenders prompt in steps to recover dues from Kingfisher: SBI SBI tags Mallya, his 2 firms as wilful defaulters Now, Kingfisher Airlines under scanner for suspected fund diversion

+"I think the NPA resolution process will now begin.
+The sectors which have caused distress.
 I have always said that there are two kinds of NPAs.
 One is because of economic environment, the losses in certain categories of industry.
 Now those areas we are trying to address," he said.